-What is National Cyber Security Policy 2013 all about?
+What is the National Cyber Security Policy 2013?

-The National Cyber Security Policy document outlines a roadmap to create a framework for comprehensive, collaborative and collective response to deal with the issue of cyber security at all levels within the country.
+The National Cyber Security Policy document outlines a roadmap to create a framework for a comprehensive, collaborative, and collective response to deal with the issue of cyber security at all levels within the country.

 The need to protect information

-National Cyber Security Policy 2013 should be seen as about protecting of information, such as personal information, financial/banking information, sovereign data etc.
+National Cyber Security Policy 2013 should be seen as about protecting information, such as personal information, financial/banking information, sovereign data, etc.

-- Information empowers, and in order to empower people with information, we need to secure the information/data.
+- Information empowers, and to empower people with information, we need to secure the information/data.

-- There is a need to distinguish between data which can freely flow and data which needs to be protected.
+- There is a need to distinguish between data that can freely flow and data that needs to be protected.

-- The “National Cyber Security Policy” has been prepared in consultation with all relevant stakeholders, user entities and public.
+- The “National Cyber Security Policy” has been prepared in consultation with all relevant stakeholders, user entities, and the public.

-- This policy aims at facilitating the creation of secure computing environment and enabling adequate trust and confidence in electronic transactions and also guiding stakeholders actions for the protection of cyberspace.
+- This policy aims to facilitate the creation of a secure computing environment enabling adequate trust and confidence in electronic transactions and also guiding stakeholders’ actions for the protection of cyberspace.

-- The National Cyber Security Policy document outlines a roadmap to create a framework for comprehensive, collaborative and collective response to deal with the issue of cyber security at all levels within the country.
+- The National Cyber Security Policy document outlines a roadmap to create a framework for a comprehensive, collaborative, and collective response to deal with the issue of cyber security at all levels within the country.

-- The policy recognises the need for objectives and strategies that need to be adopted both at the national level as well as international level.
+- The policy recognizes the need for objectives and strategies that need to be adopted both at the national level as well as international levels.

 The objectives and strategies outlined in the National Cyber Security Policy